u-blox/ubxlib/port/platform/zephyr/README.md

 UART_0 connected to pseudotty: /dev/pts/3
 ```

-This indicates that two UARTS, 0 and 1 (the maximum for Linux/Posix builds) are available and that they emerge on the corresponding pseudo-terminals; these pseudo-terminals are assigned by the operating system and may change on each run.
+This indicates that two UARTs, 0 and 1 (the maximum for Linux/Posix builds) are available and that they emerge on the corresponding pseudo-terminals; these pseudo-terminals are assigned by the operating system and may change on each run.
 You can use the Linux utility `socat` to redirect the pseudo-terminals to real devices.
 For instance:

 ```
 socat /dev/pts/5,echo=0,raw /dev/tty/0,echo=0,raw